aaronparker/aaronparker.github.io/_drafts/concurrent-sessions-profile-container-Concurrent-Sessions-with-FSLogix-Profile-Container.md

 Profile Container uses the VHD / VHDX format and therefore supports differencing disks.
 Leveraging this feature, Profile Container supports [Concurrent User Profile Access](https://docs.fslogix.com/display/20170529/Concurrent+User+Profile+Access) in 3 modes:

-  1. No support for concurrent sessions &#8211; this is the default.
-Technically not a concurrency mode, but it&#8217;s worth understanding the default behaviour.
+  1. No support for concurrent sessions - this is the default.
+Technically not a concurrency mode, but it's worth understanding the default behaviour.
 This will be the safest configuration that also requires the least amount of storage capacity, because we have only 1 copy of the profile to manage.
-  2. Read / Write &#8211; the agent will attempt to open read / write access to the Profile Container.
+  2. Read / Write - the agent will attempt to open read / write access to the Profile Container.
 This configuration redirected writes into a differencing disk on the network (in the same location as the Profile Container and merges the container disks at logoff.
-  3. Read Only &#8211; the agent will open a local differencing disk where writes are directed to during the user session.
+  3. Read Only - the agent will open a local differencing disk where writes are directed to during the user session.
 This disk is then discarded at logoff, leaving the original profile intact.
-  4. Attempt RW with fall back to RO &#8211; if the agent can&#8217;t get read / write access to the profile it will redirect writes into a local disk that is discarded at logoff
+  4. Attempt RW with fall back to RO - if the agent can't get read / write access to the profile it will redirect writes into a local disk that is discarded at logoff

-Let&#8217;s delve into what this looks like.
-Note that in my simple lab environment, I&#8217;m currently testing on Windows Server 2019.
+Let's delve into what this looks like.
+Note that in my simple lab environment, I'm currently testing on Windows Server 2019.

 ### No Concurrent Access

-This is simple, I&#8217;ve deployed Profile Container with configuration via Group Policy and have ensured that concurrent user sessions are disabled and the Profile Type is set to &#8216;Normal direct-access profile&#8217; (i.e. the value is 0).<figure class="wp-block-image">
+This is simple, I've deployed Profile Container with configuration via Group Policy and have ensured that concurrent user sessions are disabled and the Profile Type is set to &#8216;Normal direct-access profile' (i.e. the value is 0).<figure class="wp-block-image">

 <img src="https://stealthpuppy.com/wp-content/uploads/2019/02/ProfileContainer-ConcurrentAccessDisabled-1024x477.png" alt="GPO with Concurrent Sessions in Profile Container disabled" class="wp-image-6262" srcset="https://stealthpuppy.com/wp-content/uploads/2019/02/ProfileContainer-ConcurrentAccessDisabled-1024x477.png 1024w, https://stealthpuppy.com/wp-content/uploads/2019/02/ProfileContainer-ConcurrentAccessDisabled-150x70.png 150w, https://stealthpuppy.com/wp-content/uploads/2019/02/ProfileContainer-ConcurrentAccessDisabled-300x140.png 300w, https://stealthpuppy.com/wp-content/uploads/2019/02/ProfileContainer-ConcurrentAccessDisabled-768x358.png 768w" sizes="(max-width: 1024px) 100vw, 1024px" /> <figcaption>Concurrent Sessions in Profile Container are disabled by default</figcaption></figure>

-When logging onto the first session, my Profile Container is created if it doesn&#8217;t exist and mounted onto the target machine and my thus profile is available.<figure class="wp-block-image">
+When logging onto the first session, my Profile Container is created if it doesn't exist and mounted onto the target machine and my thus profile is available.<figure class="wp-block-image">

 <img src="https://stealthpuppy.com/wp-content/uploads/2019/02/ProfileContainer-NoConcurrent-1.png" alt="Folder showing the Profile and Office 365 user containers with a default configuration" class="wp-image-6264" srcset="https://stealthpuppy.com/wp-content/uploads/2019/02/ProfileContainer-NoConcurrent-1.png 848w, https://stealthpuppy.com/wp-content/uploads/2019/02/ProfileContainer-NoConcurrent-1-150x69.png 150w, https://stealthpuppy.com/wp-content/uploads/2019/02/ProfileContainer-NoConcurrent-1-300x137.png 300w, https://stealthpuppy.com/wp-content/uploads/2019/02/ProfileContainer-NoConcurrent-1-768x351.png 768w" sizes="(max-width: 848px) 100vw, 848px" /> <figcaption>Profile Container in the default configuration</figcaption></figure>